Intermediate extension of Chow motives of Abelian type: Compatibility with realizations

 of the two adjunction morphisms to a morphism which is strict with respect to the weight filtrations. \end{Cor}

-\begin{Proof} Our claim is clearly stable under passage to direct factors.
-Given the description of objects of $\CHFXM$ from Theorem~\ref{3A}~(3), it therefore suffices check the claim for motives $M$ of the form
+\begin{Proof} Our claim is clearly stable under passage to direct factors and finite direct sums.
+Given the description of objects of $\CHFXM$ from Theo\-rem~\ref{3A}~(3), it therefore suffices to check the claim for motives $M$ of the form